How a behavioral science based customer engagement program can help the utility sector on its journey to net zero

 Work needs to take place now to dramatically speed up the decarbonization of domestic heat and that needs to involve educating and supporting households across the country, to change behaviors and adopt low-carbon initiatives and technologies.

 That’s because, despite widespread public support for action on climate change, relatively few people understand the required changes to their homes.

 The appetite for change

 In a report by Nesta that examines consumer attitudes towards energy efficiency and green heating, and the barriers to adoption, there is a clear and huge value-action gap.
-It found that whilst 85 per cent4 of consumers agree that climate change is one of the most important issues that needs addressing, behaviours that are necessary to reducing carbon emissions are not being adopted fast enough, nor at scale to meet the UK’s climate goals.
+It found that whilst 85 per cent4 of consumers agree that climate change is one of the most important issues that needs addressing, behaviors that are necessary to reducing carbon emissions are not being adopted fast enough, nor at scale to meet the UK’s climate goals.

 It also reports that consumers need more than financial incentives to make the relevant and necessary switches.
 While cost is the biggest concern for 52 per cent4 of consumers, many don’t know where to start looking into energy efficiency measures.

 The research shows that the majority of consumers would be willing to consider upgrading their homes, and few would rule it out.
-It’s time for energy companies to embrace and capitalise on that willingness by engaging with customers and supporting them with their low carbon initiatives.
+It’s time for energy companies to embrace and capitalize on that willingness by engaging with customers and supporting them with their low carbon initiatives.

 Here’s how Advizzo can help…

-Supporting your decarbonisation efforts
+Supporting your decarbonization efforts

 A behavioural science-based customer engagement program provides energy companies with a better understanding of their customers, enabling them to target them with appropriate messages at the most opportune time, such as: